Moveable chord shapes

 The 9th chord consists of five notes and is built by adding the ninth to a dominant chord.
 The C9, for example, includes the following notes: C, E, G, Bb and D.

 The 13th chord consists of seven notes!
 It is, therefore, even not possible to play all notes simultaneously on a six-stringed guitar.
 Neither is this wanted, since it would create dissonance.
-Instead we choose the most important notes and this result in many variations of how the chord could be played, even as a moveable chord there is many variations.
+Instead we choose the most important notes and this result in many variations of how the chord could be played, even as a moveable chord there are many variations.
 If one moveable shape could be called standard, it would be this one: